gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 Your file structure should look like this:

+`src/gatsby-plugin-theme-ui/index.js`

 ```text
 └── src
     ├── gatsby-plugin-theme-ui
     │   ├── index.js //highlight-line
 ```

-`src/gatsby-plugin-theme-ui/index.js`
-and your component could look like this:
+And your component could look like this:

 ```javascript:title=index.js
 import merge from "deepmerge"